PikeMcGillLab/predictLesions/README.txt

 	o	This can be accessed by requesting permission from Andre Robichaud: andre.robichaud@ucalgary.ca o	See lab wiki:
 		~	https://sites.google.com/site/qmrilab/tutorials/new-lab-members
-	o	Used to access the needed files.
-These files do not need to be copied to working directory, they are accessed either when calling a function or while the function is running.
-The available files are listed further in this document under the Available Files section
+	o	Used to access the files needed to process patients.
+These files do not need to be copied to your computer.
+They are accessed either when calling a function or within the function, while it is running. o	Refer to available files section to see what files exist and where they are stored o	Files that are needed to process patients, any files with blank spaces that will be used with FSL are renamed 			while the function is being called.
-		~	Refer to available files section to see what files exist and where they are stored ~	Patient zip files
+		~	Patient zip files
 		~	Post-Operative to T2 Pre-Operative Transformation matrices ~
 		~	Pre-Operative to Intra-Operative Transformation matrices